SvirkoAlexander/KseniArt/README.md

 ## Requests

 The client asked to change the theme of the site from day to night view.
 For smooth scrolling of the site, I used scrollreveal with custom settings.
 For the product swiper, swiper-bundle by customizing it to fit the overall style of the site.
 For the title page when changing the view, I added a ccs filter to dynamically change the color when switching from day to night mode.
+To order a new painting, I used emailjs so that the client can easily accept new orders.

 ## View Work